 This chapter explains rules for using your coverage for Part D drugs.
-In addition to your coverage for Part D drugs, Tufts Health Plan Senior Care Options also covers some drugs under the plan's medical benefits:

-- The plan covers drugs you are given during covered stays in the hospital or in a skilled nursing facility.
-Chapter 4 (Benefits Chart, what is covered) tells about the benefits for drugs during a covered hospital or skilled nursing facility stay. - Medicare Part B also provides benefits for some drugs.
-Part B drugs include certain chemotherapy drugs, certain drug injections you are given during an office visit, and drugs you are given at a dialysis facility.
-Chapter 4 (Benefits Chart, what is covered) tells about your benefits for Part B drugs.
+In addition to your coverage for Part D drugs, Tufts Health Plan Senior Care Options also covers some drugs under the plan's medical benefits.
+Through its coverage of Medicare Part A benefits, our plan generally covers drugs you are given during covered stays in the hospital or in a skilled nursing facility.
+Through its coverage of Medicare Part B benefits, our plan covers drugs including certain chemotherapy drugs, certain drug injections you are given during an office visit, and drugs you are given at a dialysis facility.
+Chapter 4 (Medical Benefits Chart, what is covered and what you pay) tells about the benefits and costs for drugs during a covered hospital or skilled nursing facility stay, as well as your benefits and costs for Part B drugs.

-In addition to the plan's Part D and medical benefits coverage, your drugs may be covered by Original Medicare if you are in Medicare hospice.
-For more information, please see Section 9.3 (What if you're in Medicare-certified hospice).
+Your drugs may be covered by Original Medicare if you are in Medicare hospice.
+Our plan only covers Medicare Parts A, B, and D services and drugs that are unrelated to your terminal prognosis and related conditions and therefore not covered under the Medicare hospice benefit.
+For more information, please see Section 9.3 (What if you're in Medicare-certified hospice?).
+For information on hospice coverage, see the hospice section of Chapter 4 (Benefits Chart, what is covered).